Bet £10 Get £10 in Free Bets

 The list of sports available at Britain Bet is small too.
 This is not necessarily a bad thing if the sportsbook excels in those sports, but there are many omissions worth noting.
-It is not possible to bet on either horse racing or greyhounds at Britain Bet right now, with just a handful of options offered such as football, cricket and rugby, as well as ice hockey and basketball.
+It is not possible to bet on either horse racing or greyhounds at Britain Bet right now, with just a handful of options offered such as football, cricket and rugby, as well as UFC betting and golf.
 Of course, Britain Bet may add more markets in time – remember it was only just founded in 2020 – but this is a similar issue with a lot of the other ProgressPlay sportsbooks too.

 Live-in play betting is prioritised, but there does not seem to be any logic in the way events are ordered.
 For example, when browsing live football markets for this complete guide to Britain Bet, the top game on its live in-play page was an under-19s game from Turkey, even though Finland were playing Russia at Euro 2020 at the same time with this match buried well down the page.
 Finding the most important live events is therefore somewhat of a challenge at Britain Bet.
 Live streaming is missing too, which means Britain Bet fails to deliver something that the largest online betting sites now offer as standard across a wide range of sports, including football.